RetroPie/RetroPie-Docs/docs/First-Installation.md

 ## Installation

 ### Download
-There are currently two versions of RetroPie.
-There is one version for Raspberry Pi 0/1 (Model A, A+, B, B+) and there is a version for Raspberry Pi 2/3.
+There are currently 3 versions of RetroPie.
+There is one version for Raspberry Pi 0/1 (Model A, A+, B, B+), a version for Raspberry Pi 2/3 and a version for Raspberry Pi 4.

 Download the SD image for your version of Raspberry Pi from the following page: